sws121-logo/Task1-2/README.md

 #### URLRequest

-This model is used to validate requests for processing URLs.
+This model validates requests for processing URLs, allowing optional parameters like HTTP method and headers.

 ```python
 class URLRequest(BaseModel):